-FIGURE 4 shows trends in food systems aid as a proportion of total development aid by all donors represented in the CRS data.
+FIGURE 4 shows trends in food systems aid as a proportion of total aid activity by all donors represented in the CRS data.
 Even with the substantial expansion of aid from 2010 to 2019, investments in food systems have remained proportionally consistent, at roughly 8 per cent of total aid.
-This means that in absolute dollar terms, aid focused on food systems has increased by close to 40 per cent.
-These figures include all official aid - ODA, other official flows and private (philanthropic) investments recorded in the CRS database.
+This means that in absolute dollar terms, aid activity focused on food systems has increased by close to 40 per cent.
+These figures include all aid activity - bilateral official development assistance and multilateral outflows (ODA), non-export credit other official flows (OOF) and private (philanthropic) investments recorded in the CRS database.
 This finding is reinforced by the Duke report (Bharali et al., 2020), which notes stagnation in ODA for agriculture and rural development as a proportion of total aid.